sandersn/sandersn.github.io/reviews-wave-7.md

 I think I don't like survival mechanics in a game with long-term goals, even purely mechanical ones.
 They get in the way and slow things down.
 That's true at least in Subnautica and No Man's Sky and Terraria and Starbound.
 Unless I treat survival as the entire game, I get impatient to see the rest of it.

 ![A swimmer holds a flashlight in almost total darkness.
 A few fuzzy fish are visible in the distance, and maybe a plume of smoke.
 The depth metre reads "541m".](images/subnautica.jpg)
-The most recent update finally fixes the VR bugs.
+The most recent update finally fixes the big VR bugs.
 Just be aware that smaller vehicles may be unplayable if you have any sim sickness at all.

 ## Inscryption
 I can't decide if I like Inscryption better than The Hex.
 Inscryption is more coherent and has much more polished mechanics.
 But the first section took me *so* long to beat, probably I never really got good at any other roguelike card games.